vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/flash_images.rst

    To verify the updated software version, see `Verify the Qualcomm Linux version <https://docs.qualcomm.com/bundle/publicresource/topics/80-80020-251/set_up_the_device.html#verify-the-qualcomm-linux-version>`__.

 .. note:: The correct camera driver and video driver may not be enabled by default for certain kits.
-To enable them, see :ref:`Enable camera overlays <enable_dtb_overlay>`.
+To enable them, see :ref:`Configure alternative drivers <enable_dtb_overlay>`.

 .. note:: If flashing fails, perform the following steps and retry the flashing procedure: